9 Reasons to Live and Learn in the Greater Baltimore Area

 4. Higher-Than-Average Wages

 If attending college in Baltimore wasn't already sounding appealing, then how do you feel about the possibility of earning higher-than-average wages?
 That is a reality that many Baltimoreans enjoy.
-In fact, the median wage of all occupations for the Baltimore-Columbia-Towson metropolitan area is almost 15 percent higher than the national median wage.
-Take a look at some of the occupations below that offer Baltimore-area residents wages that are higher than the national median (based on May 2015 data).6
+In fact, the average wage of all occupations for the Baltimore-Columbia-Towson metropolitan area is 11 percent higher than the national average wage.
+Take a look at some of the occupations below that offer Baltimore-area residents wages that are higher than the national average for their particular fields (based on May 2018 data).6

 5. Close Proximity to Other Major Urban Centers